Reichstag building: Imperial and Weimar Republic eras

-Nazi period
+Nazi era

-On 27 February 1933, there was an arson attack on the Reichstag building, precisely four weeks after Nazi leader Adolf Hitler was sworn in as Chancellor of Germany.
+On 27 February 1933, the Reichstag building was severely damaged in an arson attack, precisely four weeks after Nazi leader Adolf Hitler was sworn in as Chancellor of Germany.
 Despite the firefighters' efforts, most of the building was gutted.
 Marinus van der Lubbe, a Dutch "council communist", was the apparent culprit; however, Hitler attributed the fire to Communist agitators.
 He used it as a pretext to claim that Communists were plotting against the German government, and induced President Paul von Hindenburg to issue the Reichstag Fire Decree suspending civil liberties, and pursue a "ruthless confrontation" with the Communists.

-Following the Reichstag fire, the building was not used for parliamentary sessions for the next 12 years of Nazi rule.
-Instead, the nearby Kroll Opera House was modified into a legislative chamber and served as the location of all parliamentary sessions, whilst the Reichstag building became the setting for political exhibitions.
+Following the Reichstag fire, the nearby Kroll Opera House was modified into a legislative chamber and served as the location of all parliamentary sessions for the next 12 years of Nazi rule, while the Reichstag building became the setting for political exhibitions.
 In 1939, the library and archive were moved elsewhere, and the windows bricked up as the building was made into a fortress.
 By 1943, the building was used as a hospital, and a radio tube manufacturing facility by AEG.

-During the Battle of Berlin in 1945, it became one of the central targets for the Red Army to capture, due to its perceived symbolic significance.
+While the Soviets placed great importance in its capture during the 1945 Battle of Berlin, the Reichstag had not been used by the Nazi government since it had burned in 1933 and was left largely in ruins ever since.
+The Germans did not regard the location as especially vital, but nonetheless deployed a substantial garrison force to defend it.